 Managing your Minecraft worlds is essential for backing up your creations, transferring them between devices, or sharing them with others.
-Whether you’re playing Minecraft Java Edition or Minecraft Bedrock Edition, knowing where to find your Minecraft world files and how to access the Minecraft worlds folder is important for any player.
+Whether you’re playing Minecraft Java Edition or Minecraft Bedrock Edition at godlike host, knowing where to find your Minecraft world files and how to access the Minecraft worlds folder is important for any player.
 In this guide, we’ll show you the steps to locate your Minecraft world files, manage them, and understand what each folder contains.

 Minecraft World File Location: Java Edition